22nd Motor Rifle Division NKVD: History

 The division was filled out by the 83rd Railroad Regiment, the 155th Escort Battalion, and a Red Guards regiment formed from Riga workers' battalions.

-At 7:40 on June 29, the division's 83rd Regiment engaged enemy advance units, supported by five tanks, two of which were destroyed, and three dropped to the left bank.
-At 12:00 the advance part of the German 185th Infantry Regiment of the 87th Infantry Division broke through Riga bridge.
+At 7:40 on June 29, the Division's 83rd Regiment engaged enemy advance units, supported by five tanks, two of which were destroyed, and three dropped to the left bank.
+At 12:00 the advance part of the German 87th Infantry Division's 185th Infantry Regiment broke through Riga bridge.
 The forces of the division, together with the forces of the 10th Rifle Division, killed some of the enemy.
 At 2:00 am on June 30, it became known that the enemy had crossed the Daugava Krustpils and pressed in the direction of the Soviet Gulbene.
 In 3-00 of Krasnogvardeisky regiment received a report that the enemy crossed 15 kilometers south-east of Riga, crushed a militia battalion and advanced along the Moscow highway in the direction of Riga.
 The 155th Escort Battalion, defend the river crossing Yugla, subjected to massive air, which resulted in the convoy battalion suffered heavy losses and was dedicated to putting in order.

 After 30 June 1941, had to operate as a part of 10th Rifle Corps, 8th Army but it had no organic artillery, engineer, or logistical support.
 8.41 wiped out and disbanded 1.42.